myltik/azure-docs.ru-ru/articles/iot-suite/iot-suite-connecting-devices-mbed.md

 <properties
-   pageTitle="Подключение устройства с помощью C в mbed | Microsoft Azure" description="Описывает, как подключить устройство к предварительно настроенному решению для удаленного мониторинга из набора Azure IoT Suite с помощью приложения на C, запущенного на устройстве mbed." services="" suite="iot-suite" documentationCenter="na"
+   pageTitle="Connect a device using C on mbed | Microsoft Azure" description="Describes how to connect a device to the Azure IoT Suite preconfigured remote monitoring solution using an application written in C running on an mbed device." services="" suite="iot-suite" documentationCenter="na"